biswajitsc/jigsaw-solver/README.md

 System-Requirements
 -------------------

-The following need to be installed in your linux system to compile the code:
+The following need to be installed in your linux system to compile the code.

 1. gcc 4.0+ compiler.
 2. libopencv